Career Guide

 Game Warden in Utah — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Utah are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Utah Division of Wildlife Resources, Law Enforcement Section.
 Utah conservation officers cover public lands from the Wasatch Range to the Colorado Plateau.
-The BLS does not separately report game-warden wage data for Utah in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Utah game warden pay, consult the Utah Division of Wildlife Resources, Law Enforcement Section, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Utah's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Utah Division of Wildlife Resources, Law Enforcement Section recruitment page.
+Utah's enforcement footprint is distinctive: Wasatch Range and Colorado Plateau patrols spanning high-desert and alpine game management zones.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Utah Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Utah wardens should verify current pay ranges with the Utah Division of Wildlife Resources, as the BLS does not separately report the state's data.
+Utah wardens should verify current pay ranges with the Utah Division of Wildlife Resources, Law Enforcement Section, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens